Forces in dry active matter: The mechanical pressure of non-interacting self-propelled particles

-Since the particles are non-interacting, $\mathcal{P}(\vec{r},\theta)$ can be identified as the average density of particles in position $\vec{r}$ with angle $\theta$.
+Since the particles are non-interacting, $\mathcal{P}(\vec{r},\theta)$ can be identified with the average density of particles at position $\vec{r}$ with angle $\theta$.
 Integrating Eq. (\ref{eq:FP ABP}) over $\theta$ and utilizing the translational symmetry along the $\hat{y}$ direction, we obtain

 Here $J_x(\vec{r})$ is the density current along the $\hat x$ direction,